localstack/docs/content/en/user-guide/aws/scheduler/index.md

 ## Current Limitations

-EventBridge Scheduler offers only mocked functionality in LocalStack, without emulating any actual functionality like schedule execution or target triggering for Lambda functions or SQS queues.
+EventBridge Scheduler in LocalStack only provides mocked functionality.
+It does not emulate actual features such as schedule execution or target triggering for Lambda functions or SQS queues.